Home About Us How It Works Packages FAQ Blog Get In Touch

 8 min read

 When I moved to Singapore from the United States in 2019, I thought a move was a move.
-You pack your things, hire a truck, and get on with it.
+Pack your things, hire a truck, get on with it.
 What I didn't expect was the paperwork, the condo rules, the handover inspections, the vendor coordination — and the sheer number of people I'd need to contact, follow up with, and chase just to get from one apartment to the next.

 Why Moving in Singapore Is Different